 1Password Security Features

-The company has a zero-knowledge policy, meaning they do not store, track, or sell your data.
-And to prevent hackers intercepting data sent to 1Password’s server, they use an SRP (Secure Remote Password) protocol, which keeps Master Passwords, Secret Keys, and all other data safe.
+1Password also has a zero-knowledge policy, meaning it doesn’t store, track, or sell your data.
+And to prevent hackers from intercepting data sent to 1Password’s server, 1Password uses an SRP (Secure Remote Password) protocol, which keeps master passwords, Secret Keys, and all other data safe.

 1Password offers a convenient way to manage your data by storing it into separate vaults.
-This made it easy for me to separate all of my logins and data and put them into easy-to-access vaults.
-I like this because I can keep my work logins, family documents, and travel details all separate, instead of having to scroll through huge lists of login details to find what I’m looking for.
+This made it easy for me to separate all of my logins and data into easy-to-access vaults.
+I like this because I can keep my personal data (credit cards and bank accounts), work logins, family documents, and travel details all separate, instead of having to scroll through huge lists of login details to find what I’m looking for.

 When you share a vault with another user, 1Password generates an access key that is tied to the shared user’s email address.
-This is a convenient way to make sure that you are only sharing passwords and logins with the right people.
+This is a convenient way to make sure that you’re only sharing passwords and logins with the right people.

 After importing all my data into 1Password, I was relieved to see that Watchtower didn’t alert me to any data leaks — but it found that I had been reusing some passwords.
 The list of my reused passwords was accessible in one click, so I could easily view and change them.

-Overall, I found Watchtower to be very convenient and easy to use — at a glance, I was able to see if any of my data was at risk or needed to be updated.
-Many of the best password managers, including Dashlane and Keeper, include dark web monitoring and password security tools, similar to 1Password’s Watchtower.
-But I really like how 1Password makes it super easy to spot any security issues.
+Overall, Watchtower is very convenient and easy to use — you can quickly check to see if any of your data is at risk or needs to be updated.
+1Password makes it simple for users to spot and resolve any security issues.

 1Password’s Travel Mode is a great feature for users who need to hide sensitive information when crossing borders — such as company encryption keys and social media logins.
-As border control officers can request to look through your phone to get proof of identity, they sometimes ask you to open your apps so they can search through your personal data.
+Border control officers can request to look through your phone to get proof of identity, and they sometimes ask you to open your apps so they can search through your personal data.

 When Travel Mode is turned on in your 1Password web account, only the vaults that you’ve marked as “Safe for Travel” will be visible on your devices.
-So, vaults containing top-secret info will be hidden until Travel Mode is turned off.
+This way vaults containing sensitive information will be hidden until Travel Mode is turned off.
 Simply turning off the Travel Mode restores access to all of your vaults.

 1Password’s business plan, Teams, allows the admin user to control Travel Mode on employees’ accounts — perfect for business owners who don’t want sensitive work-related documents or passwords to be accessed by authorities.